sandorex/extract-browser-data.py/README.md

 # extract-browser-data.py
 Python library to extract data from browsers (only chromium and firefox based ones)

+This project has been abandoned in favor of [GO rewrite](https://github.com/sandorex/ebd)

 > **WARNING: this library is in it's alpha stage**

 ## Cross-Browser Compatability